keevitaja/rulez-laravel/readme.md

 [![Build Status](https://travis-ci.org/keevitaja/rulez-laravel.png?branch=master)](https://travis-ci.org/keevitaja/rulez-laravel)
 [![ProjectStatus](http://stillmaintained.com/keevitaja/rulez-laravel.png)](http://stillmaintained.com/keevitaja/keeper-laravel)

-This package is not ready for production!

 Rulez provides easy way for setting up input validation rules and validation service.
+You can add all your rules from one place and later use a facade to validate input.

+Rulez can set sepparate rule for create and update methods.
+Handy when there's a unique field.

 ## Installation